katzurik/katzurik.github.io/index.md

 ## Projects and Research
-Here are some of the projects that  i have worked on during my M.Sc
+Here are some of the projects that  I have worked on during my M.Sc